 Simple English definitions for legal terms

-Read a random definition: common error
+Read a random definition: base-point pricing

 A pecuniary devise is a type of gift given through a will.
 It refers to a specific amount of money or property that is left to a person or organization.
 In the United States, the term "devise" can refer to any type of property given through a will, not just real estate.